Work or volunteer with us

 Action for M.E. supports the Women in Business Charter: Bristol.
 The Charter recognises and supports the work of Bristol Businesses to create workplaces that are gender equal.

 We offer flexible working and take a positive approach to peer-support and self-care, with an Employee Assistance Programme available for staff and their immediate families.
-For more information and details on how to apply, please download our Information and Support Officer application pack.

 Much of the work we do is made possible by our fantastic volunteers.
 Some have been with us for many years, while others gain valuable work experience over shorter periods.
 Supporting our administrative, communications, marketing, fundraising, and support work, some of our volunteers work with us in our Bristol office, while others make their essential contribution from home.